The Majesty of God

 Nimrod attempted to unite his kingdom under a symbol that would enable him to expand his empire further through its psychological impact, as well as its demonic influence.
 This symbol was the Tower of Babel.
 The Bible says in Genesis 11:4 that the rebels wanted its top to reach Heaven.
 They did not mean that in a literal sense.

 Some say that Mankind was afraid that there would be another universal flood, and that the tower was to be a refuge in such a case.
 That is just plain silly.
 It is the vanity of modern Man to assume that ancient people were dolts and simpletons.
 Noah and his sons were still alive when this tower was being constructed.
 They saw how the waters covered the mountains and no doubt told it to their children and grandchildren.
 Would you not think that if people of moderate intelligence were afraid of a global flood, they would look for the highest mountain in the world to build their tower on?
 They wouldn't build it on a plain!

 The means of reaching Heaven that they imagined was to use the tower, which was actually a ziggurat, as an altar upon which they would please their demon lords with acts of perversion and murder, which would be rewarded with greater exhibitions of demonic power.
 They intended to harness this power to deceive and subdue and gain allegiance from all the Earth's inhabitants.

 The aim of this was to get everybody to unite in worshipping satan, whereby he supposed that he would gain the power to tear God from off His Throne.
-It is a lame idea from start to finish, but satan is so egotistical that he can not resist the idea of having everyone worship him, even if it doesn't enable him to overpower God.
+It is a lame idea from start to finish, but pride hinders intelligence.
+Satan is so egotistical that he can not resist the idea of having everyone worship him, even if it doesn't enable him to overpower God.